Unified Modeling Language (UML)

 1. Textual PlantUML script;

-2. Graphical PlantUML output (PNG or JPG);
+2. Graphical PlantUML output;

 Each diagram provides a different view of the same system.
 This means that if you include a component or method in one diagram, the other diagrams should support that.